 To be eligible for funding, LAs and RAAs must apply to the ASF within 3 months of assessing a family’s support needs.

-The ASF is available for children up to and including the age of 21, or 25 with an education, health and care (EHC) plan, who have been:
+The ASF is available for children up to and including the age of 21, or 25 with an education, health and care (EHC) plan, who:

 Maximum funding allocations for each child